BasThomas/basthomas.github.io/_posts/2021-12-28-improving-voiceover.md

         reply()
         return true
     },
-    // don't forget to update the name of this action when it changes;
+    // don't forget to update the name and image of this action when it changes;
     // i.e. "Undo retweet"
     .init(
         name: NSLocalizedString("Retweet", comment: ""),